SAP-samples/teched2025-IN165/README.md

 ## Background Material

-A lot of material to get up to speed with SAP Integration Suite, advanced event mesh is available.
+In case that you would like to dig deeper into event-driven architecture: a lot of material to get up to speed with SAP Integration Suite, advanced event mesh and EDA in general is available.
+Please find a selection below:

 - Blogs